nerokwebt/pepper_cake/README.md

 - oeuf, chocolat, pomme de terre, reblochon, lardons, oignon, crème (returns 4 meals)

 #### Additional context:
 Additionally, the app uses [french-language recipes](https://pennylane-interviewing-assets-20220328.s3.eu-west-1.amazonaws.com/recipes-fr.json.gz) scraped from [www.marmiton.org](http://www.marmiton.org/) to seed the database.
 Ingredients from the dataset are **parsed** and **normalized**.
-A few aberrations remain and, given more time, should be caught by the Normalizer (example: "pomme de teere" instead of "pomme de terre").
+A few aberrations remain and, given enough time, should be caught by the Normalizer (example: "pomme de teere" instead of "pomme de terre").

 ---